By Adrian Stalham

 “To maximise the flow of valuable work”

-A lot sits behind that simple statement and it’s fundamentally different to what Traditional PMOs do today.
+A lot sits behind that simple statement.
+And it’s fundamentally different to what PMOs do today.

-· They understand that the earlier you start does not necessarily mean the earlier you finish.
-They simulate this effect using simple exercises to enlighten non-believing Execs.
+- They would understand that the earlier you start does not mean the earlier you finish.

-· They understand the evils of multi-tasking and how it hampers productivity.
-They minimise multi-tasking at individual, team and portfolio levels.
+- They would understand the evils of multitasking and how it hampers productivity.

-· They use Kanban and the concept of limiting work in progress (WIP) to visualise the work and improve flow.
+- They would understand Kanban and the concept of limiting work in progress (WIP)

-· They understand that slack in the system makes things go faster, rather than trying to max out on utilisation.
+- They would understand that slack in the system makes things go faster.

-THEN they would be able to maximise the flow of the valuable work.
+THEN, and only then, would they be able to maximise the flow of the valuable work.
 And this is what I believe the PMO of the future should be doing.
-Optimise flow first, then increase utilisation until you start to hamper flow.
-Then dial it back a little.
-None of this is new – all of these are established concepts – but we seem blind to them when we deliver portfolios of work.
+Flow first, then increase utilisation until you start to hamper flow.
+None of this is new – but we seem blind to it when we deliver portfolios of work.

-The PMO of the future has a unique opportunity to fix the problem, but to do so they will need to re-skill, re-purpose and re-energise.
+The PMO of the future has the opportunity to fix this mess, but they need to re-skill, re-purpose and re-energise.
 Less spectating of the car crash – more grabbing the wheel and diverting us off down a clear slip road to continue the journey.
-I believe the traditional PMO is underplaying its role at the moment.
-The world is changing and we need to move with it.
-The PMO of the future sounds exciting and purposeful.
-Let’s create it!